RevenueHunt/docs/docs/reference/quiz-builder.md

 **THEN this question is skipped**

-*In the example, if a users chooses a choice "A gift" in Question 1 "Who are you shopping for?" then then Question 2 "What is your skin type?" will be skipped (it will not be shown).*
+*In the example, if a user chooses a choice "A gift" in Question 1 "Who are you shopping for?" then Question 2 "What is your skin type?" will be skipped (it will not be shown).*

 All slides that contain Skip Logic will be marked with "skip logic" text.